-Stage Management students are encouraged to evolve a keen theatrical sensibility, a sound working knowledge of technical production, strong organizational skills, and an effective ability in personnel management.
-Our students crave knowledge in all aspects of theatre production, and their program of study provides training in most major areas of theatre activity.
+BU Stage Management students are encouraged to evolve a keen theatrical sensibility, a sound working knowledge of technical production, strong organizational skills, and an effective ability in personnel management.
+Our students crave knowledge in all aspects of theatre production, and the Stage Management program of study provides training in most major areas of theatre activity.
 Each student’s program of study is devised to reflect and enrich his or her own particular talents and interests and includes a semester abroad.
 Extensive production work combines with class room study so that theoretical knowledge is put to the test and real life situations are discussed outside the time pressures of technical rehearsals.
-Students within this program consequently share a common experience of both specific focus and broad responsibility that leads to an unusually strong sense of community with designers, directors, and actors.
+Students within this program share a common experience of both specific focus and broad responsibility that leads to an unusually strong sense of community with designers, directors, and actors.

 Application and Admission

 BFA applicants should refer to the College’s Undergraduate Admissions page and follow the instructions for admission to the Theatre Design, Production & Management Freshman Core program.

 - Develop professional skills through production work, internships, and mentored work that will serve as a basis for your transition from the academic world to the larger community of theatre professionals.
 The School of Theatre works in a variety of spaces and produces many types of shows promoting flexibility and a well-rounded skill set.

 - Freshmen work as production assistants or assistant stage managers on productions and also participate in other areas of production.
 Upperclassmen stage manage or assist one show every quarter.
 Small stage management teams ensure a greater amount of responsibility for each student.

 - BU produces two chamber operas and two large-venue operas every year, providing students with exposure to the specificity of opera stage management.

 - Programs of study are highly individualized and balance design, production, and performance classes while also allowing for a cross-curricular experience with the CFA Arts Leadership Minor and some College of Arts & Sciences minors.